The case for appealable algorithms

 A reasonable person like you might ask: "how did Ofqual screw up so badly"?

 Unsurprisingly, students in England protested and complained about unfair treatment.
-Ofqual turned around and changed policy - they would use either teacher predictions or the algorithm’s prediction - whichever is higher.
+Ofqual turned around and changed policy—they would use either teacher predictions or the algorithm’s prediction—whichever was higher.

 🤓What can we learn from this?

 It’s important to note that this situation was unique in some ways.
 For starters, there was a bloody pandemic ravaging through the planet.
-Lots of things were going wrong - lack of social contact, way too many Zoom calls, too much doomscrolling and mental health challenges so let’s give Ofqual some grace.
+Lots of things were going wrong—we were starved of hugs and figuring out whether our headphones and Zoom would ever cooperate.
+So let’s offer Ofqual some grace.
 They had to make several high-priority decisions in a very limited time.
 They made a mistake, realized it (albeit only after a public protest and outcry) and then tried to revert the situation.
 Thereafter, they published the code for the algorithm as well as a 309 page report explaining their approach.

 This was the the first time I’ve seen people protest an algorithm.
 It won’t be the last.
 As algorithms become more mainstream, we need to take lessons from this chapter.
 Here are some ideas for what we can learn: